 - Florence bus pass for the duration of the program

-- In addition to the Study Abroad Office agreement meeting and pre-departure orientation, all students MUST attend two academic sessions prior to departure for Florence.
+- In addition to the Pitt Global Experiences Office agreement meeting and pre-departure orientation, all students MUST attend two academic sessions prior to departure for Florence.
 These sessions will count as class sessions towards your grade.
-Dates for these sessions will be set once the group is finalized in February 2020.

 - If you are a non-US citizen, you may need a visa to travel to Italy, in which case you will be responsible for your visa.
-The Study Abroad Office will provide the supporting documents for your visa, but you will need to travel to Philadelphia to obtain the visa.
+The Global Experiences Office will provide the supporting documents for your visa, but you will need to travel to Philadelphia to obtain the visa.